-All requests for service must be submitted by contacting the DOC IT Service Desk OR submitting a ticket via the Service Portal.
+All requests for service must be submitted by contacting the DOC IT Service Desk OR submitting a ticket via the IT Service Portal.

 Service Provider Requirements

 Service Desk responsibilities and/or requirements in support of this SLT document include:

 Ensure customer information (work hours, contact information) is accurately captured within the ticket.